nystudio107/craft-transcoder/docs/docs/configuring.md

 ---
 # Configuring Transcoder

-Configure the video workflow from Transcoder’s Craft control-panel settings or with a `craft/config/transcoder.php` file.
+Configure the media workflow from Transcoder’s Craft control-panel settings or with a `craft/config/transcoder.php` file.
 Don’t edit the plugin’s bundled `config.php`; copy it to `craft/config` when settings should be managed in code.

-The Video queue and Video watermark tabs use Craft autosuggest fields for values that can come from environment variables.
+The media queue and Video watermark tabs use Craft autosuggest fields for values that can come from environment variables.
 The watermark path also suggests Yii aliases.
 Numeric environment variables must resolve to integers within the same limits shown by their literal values.

 You will also need [ffmpeg](https://ffmpeg.org/) installed for Transcoder to work.
 On Ubuntu 16.04, you can do just: